glennr/blog-old/_posts/2016-07-13-how-i-automated-my-hiring-process-to-save-time-and-find-the-right-people.md

 Our application form is backed by [FormFerret](http://www.formferret.com/) which processes the form submissions for us.
 While FormFerret saves these submissions, I don't monitor the FormFerret inbox at all however.

 FormFerret allows us to set up an auto-responder that will reply to the email address that the candidate gives.
-I found this [awesome template from Trello](https://www.themuse.com/advice/a-job-application-autoresponse-that-will-actually-make-you-happy).
+I found this [awesome autoresponder template from Trello](https://www.themuse.com/advice/a-job-application-autoresponse-that-will-actually-make-you-happy).

 So when a candidate submits an application, FormFerret will send them my email auto-response, with instructions of the next step.
 In our case, we modified the Trello autoresponder slightly, and ask them to record a quick SnapChat video about why they'd be a great Community Manager, and ask them to email it to our jobs inbox.